mcjauregui72/CNN_MedImageClassification/README.md

 The considerations we had to take into account when chaining model_one and model_two included:

+1. Saving and renaming fist_model and second_model as mod_first_model and mod_second_model, because we'd need to make modifications to the original code.

-1. Removing the final, dense layer from first_model because we didn't want it to generate a vector representing class probabilities.
+2. Removing the final, dense layer from first_model because we didn't want it to generate a vector representing class probabilities.
 We wanted to use first_model only as a feature extractor, allowing second_model to generate the class probabilities.
     * We defined a new output layer to serve as feature extraction, mod_first_model_output = x
     * Thus, the final output of our modified first_model became the result of the Dropout layer, the layer immediately preceding the final output layer.
     * We saved this modified version of first_model as mod_first_model

-2. Because data augmentation and rescaling is necessary only in the first of two chained submodels, we removed augmentation and rescaling layers from second_model and saved and renamed it mod_second_model.
+3. Because data augmentation and rescaling is necessary only in the first of two chained submodels, we removed augmentation and rescaling layers from second_model and saved and renamed it mod_second_model.

-3. Removing the dropout, convolutional, and pooling layers present in second_model from mod_second_model because such layers are already present in the ResNet50 base of mod_first_model.
+4. Removing the dropout, convolutional, and pooling layers present in second_model from mod_second_model because such layers are already present in the ResNet50 base of mod_first_model.
 Not removing these custom layers risked:

    * Over-Parameterization, which could have resulted in a model with too many parameters.
 Over-Parameterized models
       * Have an increased risk of overfitting, especially on small datasets